kylecorry31/pop-theme-toggle/README.md

 # Pop Theme Toggle
 Pop Theme Toggle is a simple script which will toggle between dark and light themes for Pop!\_OS.

-## Requirements
+## User Themes
-This script requires the [GNOME User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension to be installed and enabled.
+If [GNOME User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension is not installed or enabled, this script will still be able to modify the shell theme, though better support is likely possible if user-themes is installed.

 ## Install
 Clone the GitHub repository and install using Make.